gman999/doc/openbsd/soekris-4801-openbsd.md

 Setup the bootstrap computer with the serial console cable and some terminal emulation application.

 By default, the Soekris 4801 used 19200 as the console speed, yet we set the speed to 9600 in the /etc/boot.conf and /etc/ttys files.
-Therefore, set the Soekris console speed to 9600 in the BIOS.
+Therefore, set the Soekris console speed to 9600 in the BIOS by hitting control-p during the Soekris' initial boot stage.

+To show the current BIOS settings:

+	comBIOS monitor.
+Press ? for help.

+	> show

+Set the console speed to 9600.

+	> set conspeed=9600

+Begin booting OpenBSD with the new settings.

+	> boot

+All done!